pisanorg/Student-Git-Docs/CONTRIBUTING.md

 is a great way to help!

 If you are unsure, please feel free to ask in the `#git` help channel.

-Editing the file at the same time is a bad idea!